rational games / blog

 The part of the poker client that generally gets the least attention may actually be the most important.

 In 1997 I was an undergraduate at Oxford, regretfully not spending my time coding a website to rate the attractiveness of fellow students.
 Google was an actual search engine.
 Amazon made the decision to sell more than books.
-There wasn't really an iAnything.
 That year also marked The Beginning for online poker.
 The lobby of the time was a list of available tables in, unsurprisingly, a table.
-This is because the standard way to list items with some attributes is as a table.
-The underlying UI technology of the time also had built in support for tables as they are a fundamental display grouping and spreadsheets are the evil substrate out of which all software grew.
+This is because the standard way to list items with some attributes is a table and tables are a foundational UI construct.
 So, in summary, it was tables, displayed in tables, using tabular technology.

 Planet Poker Lobby

 Of course, this was just the first iteration, and it was over a quarter of a century ago.
-Two decades after Planet Poker arrived, Party announced that "totally revamped" lobbies were officially a "major focus".
+Two decades after Planet Poker arrived, Party announced that 'totally revamped' lobbies were officially a 'major focus'.
 That major focus led to... tables.
 Under some tabs (aka table filters).
 Two decades!
 To basically replicate a website.
 In some cases they probably spent significant engineering time building the equivalent of a proprietary browser engine to render it.
-This is par for the course with overhyped announcements about trivial poker client updates - here is Kindred trying to hit an investor document word count by noting that they are designing features to 'avoid free text becoming too emotional' by using a 'library of animated memes and emoticons'.
+This is par for the course with overhyped announcements about trivial poker client updates - this is Kindred, probably trying to hit an investor document word count, noting that they are 'designing features to avoid free text becoming too emotional' by using a 'library of animated memes and emoticons'.
+Exciting!

 Standard or straightjacket?

 The problem with that approach is that it significantly reduces the competitive terrain.
 Now you have to overtake whichever company is currently mining the very very very grey markets based on your unique ability to customise the colour of the virtual table felt.
-Emoticons allows Kindred to add a few 'better add something about poker' lines to their end of year report, and implementing and blogging about table felt colours evidently keeps some people at Entain partly occupied, but the question 'how can this possibly turn us into the leader in the poker category?' must be the elephant in the room.
+Emoticons allows Kindred to add a few 'better add something about poker' lines to their end of year report, and implementing and blogging about similar things evidently keeps some people at Entain partly employed, but the question 'how can this possibly turn us into the leader in the poker category?' is the elephant in the room.

 Routing and status

-The mistake here would be to think that the opportunity/problem with the lobby is a UI issue, exploited with a swipe of an artistic brush.
+The mistake here would be to think that the problem/opportunity is a UI issue, resolved with a swipe of an artistic brush.
 It is actually a business model issue.
 The lobby is fundamentally a routing product with a secondary role of status.
 It is routing in that it helps players move to different product areas with more or less efficiency.
-Sometimes this aspect can be considered agnostic from an operator perspective (although this is less true now than a decade ago), sometimes it is an explicit choice.
+Sometimes this aspect can be considered agnostic from an operator perspective (although the commercial importance of cross selling means that this is less true now than a decade ago), but often it is an explicit choice.
 Status, in the current setup, is a minor concern - often as insignificant as a number representing your bankroll.
-Rejecting the concept of presenting a customer with a slightly curated list of revenue generating options changes this balance.
-Now you are optimising for pathways (preferably dynamically adapting ones).
-The status element becomes relatively much more important, reflecting a multifaceted customer journey.
-Tables also become a hindrance in that model, so you can eliminate the pointless scrolling up and down.
+If you stop presenting customers with a slightly curated list of revenue-generating options, the balance shifts.
+Now, you can optimize for pathways — ideally ones that adapt dynamically.
+Status becomes much more important, reflecting a more complex customer journey.
+In this model, tables become a hindrance, so you can eliminate pointless scrolling.

-As unpoker is not a poker product we have a bit of an advantage here - we don't need to follow 'the rules'.
+As unpoker is not a poker product we have a bit of an advantage here - we don't need to follow some norms that were seemingly hard coded decades ago.
 Like a traditional poker site we have different games, but in most instances they would not exist in a structure that would benefit from a tabular presentation.
 The lobbies of unpoker implementations will ultimately more closely reflect the thematic structure rather than the product one, in line with a horizontal approach.
-As they are effectively more code than graphics, it also opens interesting optimisation opportunities (this is inspired by artwork personalisation on Netflix).
-If there is a core principle here, it is that the complexity inherent in today's lobbies should be removed or hidden.
-You want to make it easier for the customer to reach the right place.
+As these lobbies are driven more by code than graphics, there are new opportunities for optimization—similar to how Netflix personalizes artwork.
+The core principle is simple.
+To better guide players, remove or hide unnecessary complexity.
+Make it easier for customers to find what they need.

 No surprises

 This is a series of posts exploring aspects of the gaming industry and how they relate to unpoker.
-The first instances of unpoker, branded unpoker : rivals, are arriving soon - keep an eye on the blog, or follow us, or the game, on X, for details.
+The first instances of unpoker, branded rivals, are arriving soon - keep an eye on our blog, or follow us, or the game, on X, for details.